gabek/digital-garden-test/src/site/notes/Personal/Blog Posts/Owncast's 4th Anniversary.md

 {"dg-publish":true,"permalink":"/personal/blog-posts/owncast-s-4th-anniversary/","tags":["gardenEntry"]}
 ---

-May 23rd, 2024 marks the 4th anniversary of the first commit of Owncast, aptly titled: “WIP”. xx
+May 23rd, 2024 marks the 4th anniversary of the first commit of Owncast, aptly titled: “WIP”.

 ## WIP